-Treatment involves several stages.
-The first stage is to develop a general understanding of OCD, and to know the specific thoughts and compulsions for the person with OCD.
-Once there is a good understanding regarding OCD, the psychologist provides a supportive environment to help people face feared situations, and challenge difficult thoughts (at a pace that feels manageable).
-Therapy can also involve relaxation and other helpful strategies.
-Medication can be used to help reduce the severity of OCD thoughts, compulsions and associated anxiety.
-Most people who receive ongoing treatment for OCD find their symptoms decrease significantly, and are more able to fully engage in life.
+Therapy may also involve learning relaxation techniques and other useful coping strategies.
+Medication can be used to help reduce the severity of obsessive thoughts, compulsions and associated anxiety.
+Many people who receive ongoing treatment for OCD find their symptoms decrease significantly, and they are more able to fully engage in life.

 How Seed Psychology can help you